46551972/SrDFS/README.md

 # SrDFS
-The matlab codes for a semi-supervised feature selection method "Adaptive Data Structure Regularized Multi-class Discriminative Feature Selection"
+The matlab codes for a semi-supervised feature selection method proposed in the paper "Adaptive Data Structure Regularized Multi-class Discriminative Feature Selection"